Doris (sailing yacht)

-Built in Bristol, Rhode Island, in 1905, by the Herreshoff Manufacturing Co., Doris is the largest all-wood vessel ever built by the firm.
+Built in Bristol, Rhode Island, in 1904, by the Herreshoff Manufacturing Co., Doris is the largest all-wood vessel ever built by the firm.
 The ship was commissioned by S. Reed Anthony, a founding partner of investment banking firm Tucker, Anthony & Co., who paid $18,000.
 She soon proved her worth, as Doris "... proved to be a sensation in the yachting world when she defeated Gloriana, an earlier Herreshoff design built in 1891 and reported to be the fastest sailing vessel of her day, in a series of match races off Marblehead, Massachusetts."
 The ship is also unusual for two construction details.
 Herreshoff employed metal hanging knees instead of the more traditional sheer clamp, and Doris is the only boat to possess what Herreshoff called "belt" or "web frames", whereby oak frames were bent "over the ceiling".

-Although originally rigged as a gaff-sloop / cutter, the rigging was changed prior to the 1932 Bermuda Race.
+Although originally rigged as a gaff-sloop/cutter, the rigging was changed prior to the 1932 Bermuda Race.
 This proved to be advantageous, as the yacht led the race "for a good part of the race before light winds gave favor to the smaller vessels."
 In 1934, under the ownership of Lawrence Lowell Reeve, she was converted to a Marconi-ketch.

 Over the years Doris has gone under a number of names.
-Under Lawrence Reeve she was referred to as Astarte from 1934.
-She was renamed Huntress in 1937 under new owners, and became Vayu when purchased by Richard Hart in 1940.
+Under Lawrence Reeve, she was referred to as Astarte from 1934.
+She was renamed Huntress in 1937 under new owners and became Vayu when purchased by Richard Hart in 1940.
 James Mercanti purchased Vayu from Frederic B. Smith of Winthrop, Massachusetts.
-The ship remained as Vayu under the next owner, Jim Mercanti, who had the boat between 1957 and 1975, before coming into the possession David Revenaugh.
+The ship remained as Vayu under the next owner, Jim Mercanti, who had the boat between 1957 and 1975, before coming into the possession of David Revenaugh.
 Under Brian Amble, who owned the boat from 2001 until at least 2007, she was known once more by her original name, Doris.

 At its NRHP listing in 1984, the yacht was located in the Connecticut River off River Rd., Deep River, Connecticut, but it was expected to be moved for an upcoming restoration.
 Latest information is that the ship is owned by Crocker's Boatyard in New London, Connecticut.
 According to the Herreshoff Registry, the ship "is currently in poor condition and is in imminent danger of being cut up."

 Original construction drawings for much of the ship are preserved in the collection at the Hart Nautical Museum, at the Massachusetts Institute of Technology.

-She is currently under restoration at Snediker Yacht Restoration.
+She is currently under restoration by David Snediker at Snediker Yacht Restoration.